-1. Select the Element.
+- 1. Select the Element.
 If you select Point, enter the Station and Elevation to define the start point.
 The Slope in updates to display the calculated slope value.
-The Slope out field updates when the next element is added.

-For details on other supported elements, refer to the Trimble Access Roads Help.
+The Slope out field updates when the next - For details on other supported elements, refer to the Trimble Access Roads Help. - 2.
+Tap Store.